Skip to content Skip to footer navigation

 Fact-checked

-In some states, cover for ambulance is only available from health insurance funds.
+In some states, the state government covers the cost of ambulance trips.
+In others, you'll need to pay for coverage – either through an ambulance subscription or a health fund (or be left out of pocket if you need an ambulance).
 For expert guidance finding a policy that matches your needs, compare your health insurance options.

 Do you need ambulance cover?